travellingtechie/Lab-Automation/README.md

 # Lab Automation
 A collection of scripts that I use for Lab Builds

+**This is an active work in progress, it is not yet ready for primetime**

 ## Prerequisites
 ### Manual Installation
 I currently run everything inside of a python venv (mostly in Pycharm)